 Hearing about the experiences of other trainees can help you decide what type of traineeship or employer might be the best fit for you.
 Here are some case studies from trainees and read our monthly trainee blog to get some current insights into the world of a trainee.

-The Law Society of Scotland has recommended that all trainees should receive the following salary, which is reveiwed on an annual basis:
+The Law Society of Scotland has recommended that from June 1 2017, all trainees should receive the following salary, which is reveiwed on an annual basis:

 Please note that whilst this is a recommendation only, all trainees must be paid the Living Wage as set by the Living Wage Foundation as a minimum.
 Training contracts failing to guarantee this salary as a minimum will be rejected by the Law Society.
 Our trainee salaries page goes into this in more detail.